thingsboard/thingsboard.github.io/_includes/templates/mqtt-broker/install/gcp/provision-postgresql.md

 * use the same VPC network where your K8S cluster **GCP_REGION** is located;
 * use private IP address to connect to your instance and disable public IP address;
 * use highly available DB instance for production and single zone instance for development clusters;
 * use at least 2 vCPUs and 7.5 GB RAM, which is sufficient for most of the workloads.
-You may scale it later if needed;
+You may scale it later if needed.

 Execute the following command: